sumitbhondave/Simple-MobileAISuite/README.md

 ## 📚 Technical Insights
 - **Image Analysis**: We use `ImageAnalysis.STRATEGY_KEEP_ONLY_LATEST` to ensure the on-device model never falls behind the live camera feed.
+- **Session-Based Inference**: The offline chat uses `LlmInferenceSession` to maintain context and sampling settings (like temperature) independently of the main inference engine.
-- **Memory Management**: Automatic closing of `ImageProxy` and MediaPipe `ObjectDetector` instances to prevent memory leaks during lifecycle changes.
+- **Memory Management**: Automatic closing of `ImageProxy`, `ObjectDetector`, and `LlmInferenceSession` instances to prevent memory leaks and free up GPU resources.